-EmbedFileContentDirectory specifies folders that must be scanned in the search for ISO 19770-2 software identification tags (known as "ISO tags").
+EmbedFileContentDirectory specifies folders that must be scanned in the search for ISO/IEC 19770-2 software identification tags (known as "SWID tags", for which see https://tagvault.org/swid-tags/what-are-swid-tags/).
 Note that subfolders may be included, based on the value of Recurse (which defaults to true).
 When recursion is needed, specific subfolders may also be excluded (see ExcludeEmbedFileContentDirectory).